Business Education Abroad Programs

 This program, sponsored by SCSU’s Center for International Studies, offers students a summer or one-semester education abroad experience at Alnwick Castle in the far north of England, about forty kilometers from the Scottish border.
-Students live, eat and attend classes taught by both SCSU and British faculty in the Castle and also participate in numerous cultural and business tours in England and Scotland.
-Alnwick Castle featured in outdoor scenes form Harry Potter movies, dates to the middle ages and is home to the Duke of Northumberland, from whom SCSU rents space for its program.
+Students live, eat, and attend classes taught by both SCSU and British faculty in the Castle and also participate in numerous cultural and business tours in England and Scotland.
+Alnwick Castle was featured in outdoor scenes from Harry Potter movies.
+It dates to the middle ages, and is home to the Duke of Northumberland, from whom SCSU rents space for its program.

 The Alnwick program is primarily but not exclusively designed for students in the first two years of their academic program.
 When HBS faculty are involved in the program, classes include those needed for liberal education as well as for business requirements.
 Students in the Alnwick program typically earn fifteen credits (twelve in summer terms) in business and liberal education.